BrinaDancer/wikics50/README.md

-Design a Wikipedia-like online encyclopedia useing Pythong and Javascripting from Harvards CS50
+Design a Wikipedia-like online encyclopedia using Python and Javascripting from Harvards CS50